Nuclear Security Summit Reaffirms IAEA Programmes/Key Role

 Role of the IAEA.
 The Seoul communique reaffirms "the essential responsibility and central role of the IAEA in strengthening the international nuclear security framework, and recognize the value of the IAEA Nuclear Security Plan 2010-2013."
 It encourages States and the nuclear industry to increase voluntary contributions to the IAEA's Nuclear Security Fund, and encourage continued IAEA activities to assist national efforts to establish and enhance nuclear security infrastructure through its various support programmes.

 Nuclear Security and Safety.
-The communiqué affirm that nuclear security and nuclear safety measures should be designed, implemented and managed in nuclear facilities in a coherent and synergistic manner.
-To this end, it welcome the efforts of the IAEA to organize meetings to provide relevant recommendations on the interface between nuclear security and nuclear safety so that neither security nor safety is compromised.
+The communiqué affirms that nuclear security and nuclear safety measures should be designed, implemented and managed in nuclear facilities in a coherent and synergistic manner.
+To this end, it welcomes the efforts of the IAEA to organize meetings to provide relevant recommendations on the interface between nuclear security and nuclear safety so that neither security nor safety is compromised.

 Combatting Illicit Trafficking.
-The communiqué encourage action-oriented coordination among national capacities to combat illicit trafficking, consistent with national laws and regulations.
-It also "encourage States to participate in the IAEA Illicit Trafficking Database program and to provide necessary information relating to nuclear and other radioactive materials outside of regulatory control."
+The communiqué encourages action-oriented coordination among national capacities to combat illicit trafficking, consistent with national laws and regulations.
+It also "encourages States to participate in the IAEA Illicit Trafficking Database program and to provide necessary information relating to nuclear and other radioactive materials outside of regulatory control."

 Other areas of the Agency's work mentioned in the communiqué included its initiatives in promoting a global nuclear security culture, as well as Agency initiatives in information security and in enhancing international cooperation among States.

-The full text of the 2012 Nuclear Security Summit Communiqué is available at the Seoul Nuclear Security Summit web site.
+The full text of the 2012 Nuclear Security Summit Communiqué is available at the Seoul Nuclear Security Summit web site [pdf].